Saco fishermen compete on new season of ‘Wicked Tuna’

 Zack Plante and Charlie Boivin will be featured on the ninth season of National Geographic’s reality TV show “Wicked Tuna,” beginning Sunday.
 Plante and Boivin were filmed last summer competing against seven other boats fishing out of Gloucester, Massachusetts, where the show is based.
 They’ll be seen fishing out of their 35-foot boat, Wasabi.

-The point of the show is to see which crew hauls in the most bluefin tuna by season’s end, while highlighting the competitiveness and drama on the high seas along the way.
+The point of the show is to see which crew makes the most money from their season’s catch, while highlighting the competitiveness and drama on the high seas along the way.
 Boivin and Plante are among three new crews on the show this season, competing against several other boats that have been on the show before.
-As the only boat from Maine, Boivin and Plante – the latter of whom a press released described as “ready to stir the pot” – went into the show with a little bit of a chip on their shoulders.
+As the only boat from Maine, Boivin and Plante – the latter of whom a news release described as “ready to stir the pot” – went into the show with a little bit of a chip on their shoulders.

 “These veterans who’ve been on the show for a while think they’re much better fishermen than everyone else,” said Boivin, 38, who lives in Lebanon.
 “Fishing for bluefin tuna is not an easy thing, but I know we’re as good as anyone else.”